Skip to content

 Metal roofing colors and systems for New Hampshire homes

 Every metal roof quote is really four decisions wearing one price: panel system, metal, gauge, and finish.
 Color comes fifth and gets all the attention.
-This page puts plain language on each so a New Hampshire homeowner can read a quote instead of trusting it; when you want real samples on a real table, we match you with an independent local professional, free.
+This page puts plain language on each so a New Hampshire homeowner can read a quote instead of trusting it; when you want real samples on a real table, we send your request to an independent local professional, free.

 Panel systems, from spec to budget